aroussie-zz/J2EE_finalProject/README.md

 To connect :
 To access to the application, a login and password combinaison is asked.
 Here is the list by default of login/password with the roles associated to them:

-ROLE      LOGIN       PASSWORD
-Admin	    admin	      adminpassword
-Student	  student1	  studentun
-Student	  student2	  studentdeux
+      - Admin:
+            - Login : admin
+            - Password ! adminpassword
+      - Student:
+            - Login : student1
+            - Password : studentun

+            - Login : student2
+            - Password : studentdeux
+      - Visitor:
+            - Login : visitor1
-Visitor	  visitor1	  visitorun
+            - Visitor : visitorun

-Visitor	  visitor2	  visitordeux
+            - Login : visitor2
+            - Password : visitordeux

 You can see some snapshots of the application in the "Snapshots" folder